astridlyre/full-stack-backend/README.md

 #### 3.13 - 3.18

 Entries are now fetched from database.
 Entries are now saved to database.
 Calls to update the number or delete a number are also working now.
 Moved error handling to middleware.
 Verified that API routes work directly with browser and Postman.

+#### 3.19 - 3.21

+Added validation using mongoose-unique-validator package.
+Expanded frontend to catch errors and log the message to a notification.
+Deployed the database to production.
+Link [https://myphonebook69.herokuapp.com/](https://myphonebook69.herokuapp.com/)